bhalgat20/akka/akka-docs/rst/scala/distributed-data.rst

 node the entry will only be removed if the added entry is visible on the node where the removal is performed (hence the name observed-removed set).

-The following example illustrates how to do that.
-It also illustrates how incoming commands are stashed to retain the order of the operations.
-The stashing is only needed if the order of the operations are important.
-In this case we do not want a subsequent ``AddItem`` to overtake a preceding ``RemoveItem``.
+The following example illustrates how to do that:

 .. includecode:: ../../../akka-distributed-data/src/multi-jvm/scala/sample/distributeddata/ReplicatedShoppingCartSpec.scala#remove-item